Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/migrations.md

 * If using RBAC with Kong Manager, it will be necessary to manually add the [Session Plugin configuration values](/enterprise/{{page.kong_version}}/kong-manager/authentication/sessions/#configuration-to-use-the-sessions-plugin-with-kong-manager).
 * Kong Manager and the Admin API must share the same domain in order to use the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies" target="_blank">SameSite</a> directive.
 If they are on separate domains, `cookie_samesite` must be set to `“off”`.
 Learn more in [Session Security](/enterprise/{{page.kong_version}}/kong-manager/authentication/sessions/#configuration-to-use-the-sessions-plugin-with-kong-manager)
 * Kong Manager must be served over HTTPS in order for the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies" target="_blank">Secure</a> directive to work.
 If using Kong Manager with only HTTP, e.g. on `localhost`, then `cookie_secure` must be set to `false`.
 Learn more in [Session Security](/enterprise/{{page.kong_version}}/kong-manager/authentication/sessions/#session-security)
-* The Kong Developer Portal has undergone a number of **Breaking Changes**, if you are currently using the Dev Portal, it will no longer work without manually migrating files, or enabling **Legacy Mode**.
+* The Kong Developer Portal has undergone a number of **Breaking Changes**, if you are currently using the Developer Portal, it will no longer work without manually migrating files, or enabling **Legacy Mode**.
 Learn more in [Kong Developer Portal - Whats new in 1.3](/enterprise/{{page.kong_version}}/developer-portal/overview)